 In addition to a complete medical history, physical examination of your child, and knowledge of regional outbreaks, other diagnostic procedures for HPIV may include:

 Once a child is infected, treatment is supportive (aimed at alleviating the symptoms present).
 Because a virus causes the infection, antibiotics are not useful.
-Specific treatment will be determined by your child's physician based on:
+Specific treatment will be determined by your child's doctor based on:

-HPIV usually cause mild symptoms of a common cold, but are also a common cause of croup.
+HPIVs usually cause mild symptoms of a common cold, but are also a common cause of croup.
 Croup symptoms can be very scary for parents.
 Supportive treatment for croup may include: